 When can I put Baby in a back-carrier?

-While Baby can be placed in a front carrier basically right after birth, you should wait to place her in a backpack until she can sit up and support her head on her own, usually around five to six months.
+While Baby can be placed in a front carrier basically right after birth, you should wait to place them in a backpack until they can sit up and support their head on their own, usually around five to six months.
 Newborns especially crave closeness and contact, and carriers can provide a convenient, hands-free alternative to strollers.

 What are back-carriers like?